Same-sex marriage in Montana: Rolando v. Fox

-Four same-sex couples represented by the American Civil Liberties Union (ACLU) and local attorneys filed a lawsuit in federal district court in Great Falls on May 21, 2014, challenging the Montana Constitution's definition of marriage as the union of one man and one woman and related statutes.
+Four same-sex couples represented by the American Civil Liberties Union (ACLU) and local attorneys filed a lawsuit in federal district court in Great Falls on May 21, 2014, challenging the Montana Constitution's definition of marriage as the "union of one man and one woman" and related statutes.
 The plaintiffs in the suit, Rolando v.
 Fox, were three couples (Shauna and Nicole Goubeaux, Ben Milano and Chase Weinhandl, and Sue Hawthorne and Adel Johnson) who had married in Hawaii, Iowa, and Washington, respectively.
 A fourth couple, Angela and Tonya Rolando, were denied a marriage license by the Cascade County Clerk of Court.
 Governor Steve Bullock expressed support for the plaintiffs.
 Attorney General Tim Fox defended the state.
 On October 15, citing the recent decision of the Ninth Circuit Court of Appeals in Latta v.
 Otter and Sevcik v.
 Sandoval, which ended bans on same-sex marriage in Idaho and Nevada, the plaintiffs asked the court for summary judgment.
 Their brief compared the texts of Montana's ban with those of Idaho and Nevada and used the Latta decision to counter the state's arguments.
 U.S. District Court Judge Brian Morris ruled for the plaintiffs on November 19, 2014, and his injunction against the state's enforcement of its ban on same-sex marriage took effect immediately.
+He wrote:

 Among the first couples to marry were Tonya and Angela Rolando, plaintiffs in Rolando, who filed marriage paperwork and were married at the Cascade County Courthouse on Thursday morning, November 20.
 Leslie Burgess and Serena Early were the first couple to be issued a marriage license in Missoula County.
 Former Supreme Court Judge James C. Nelson officiated at the wedding of Linda Gryczan and Constance Enzweiler, a couple for 31 years, who were the first to marry in Helena, the state capital, on November 20.
 Governor Bullock welcomed the court ruling, saying, "Today's decision ensures we are closer to fulfilling our promise of freedom, dignity, and equality for all Montanans.
 It is a day to celebrate our progress, while recognizing the qualities that bind us as Montanans: a desire to make a good life for ourselves and our families, while providing greater opportunities to the next generation.
 I have instructed my administration to quickly take all appropriate steps to ensure that we are recognizing and affording the same rights and responsibilities to legally married same-sex couples that all married Montanans have long enjoyed."
 Senator John Walsh said, "Today's overdue court ruling reflects our Montana values of individual freedom, fairness and equality.
-I believe every Montanan – our sons, daughters, friends and family – should live free of discrimination.", and Senator Jon Tester also welcomed the court decision, saying, "I applaud today's ruling.
+I believe every Montanan – our sons, daughters, friends and family – should live free of discrimination", and Senator Jon Tester also welcomed the court decision, saying, "I applaud today's ruling.
 It aligns our laws with our values and is a big step forward for our state.
 Denying same-sex couples the right to marry denies them happiness and equal protection under the law."
 Representative Steve Daines said he was "disappointed that an unelected federal judge ha[d] ignored Montanans' voice".